-On August 5, 2011, Standard & Poor's Ratings Services (S&P) lowered its long-term rating on the sovereign debt of the United States of America to 'AA+' with a negative outlook.
+On August 5, 2011, Standard & Poor's Ratings Services (S&P) lowered its long-term rating on the sovereign debt of the United States of America to 'AA+'.
 Correspondingly, S&P lowered the ratings on defeased bonds because they are secured by U.S. Treasury and U.S. agency securities.
 As FSC's debt is being paid from maturity of such securities, S&P lowered the rating on FSC debt in connection with its downgrade of the United States.

 This financial report is designed to provide a general overview of FSC's finances.
-Questions concerning any of the information in this report or requests for additional financial information should be directed to Raymond Orlando, Manager of Investor Relations, Fiscal Year 2005 Securitization Corporation, 255 Greenwich Street, New York, New York 10007.
+Questions concerning any of the information in this report or requests for additional financial information should be directed Investor Relations, Fiscal Year 2005 Securitization Corporation, 255 Greenwich Street, New York, New York 10007.